 Photo courtesy of Pop's Poboys

 Though it has been disputed the po'boy is claimed to be named after streetcar workers on strike in 1929.
-The Clovis brothers, former streetcar conductors themselves, served free food to strikers, or "poor boys", hence the name of the sandwich.
+The Clovis brothers, former streetcar conductors themselves, served free food to strikers, or "poor boys," hence the name of the sandwich.

 Pictured courtesy of Acadiana Po'boy Festival

-On April 1, 2017 head to downtown Lafayette's Parc San Souci for the Acadiana Po'boy Festival featuring live music, plenty of local food and yes, there will be a po'boy eating contest.
+Every spring, head to downtown Lafayette's Parc San Souci for the Acadiana Po'boy Festival featuring live music, plenty of local food and yes, there will be a po'boy eating contest.
 With about 25 vendors on hand, you're sure to get your fill of Louisiana's most beloved sandwich.

 It's not hard to find a po'boy on a menu in Acadiana.
 Developing a list, however, is a bit more of a challenge.
 Here are some of the popular po'boy joints around town.
 Don't see one of your favorites on the list?
 Shoot us an email by clicking here and we'll add them!